LeeMarshall1113/Sora2Detector/README.md

 * Default timeout per backend: **120 s**
 * Temporary uploads are deleted automatically after processing
-* Designed for Windows / Linux / macOS
+* Designed for Windows / Linux / macOS (Tested only on windows with AMD hardware, will test other options in future)
-* Works with Python ≥ 3.10
+* Works with Python ≥ 3.10 (tested on 3.12 and 3.13)

 ---